iotaledger/iota/crates/iota-indexer/README.md

 #### Database setup

-You can either run a postgres instance as a single service via [docker-compose](../../docker/pg-services-local/README.md) or manually set up it up.
+You can either spin up the postgres instance as a single service via [docker-compose](../../docker/pg-services-local/README.md) or manually set up it up.
-If you choose for manual database setup, follow the steps below:
+If you choose for manual setup, follow the steps below:

 1. Install a local [Postgres server](https://www.postgresql.org/download) and start it.